sjbrown/misc_work/deckahedron/foundation.md

 # Core Storytelling Mechanism: Attempts and Resolution

+The game starts by introducing the setting and the characters.

+ * The Storyteller (or GM) gives a description of the setting
+ * Each player takes a minute or two to introduce the character they're playing.
+The character's name, background, motivations, and special skills
+ * The players and the Storyteller can also discuss how the characters know each other, and what situation bonds them together for this adventure

-Each player controls a character, and contributes to the shared story by saying what their character thinks, feels and does.
-Together, the players create improvisational back-and-forth as they lead their characters into dangerous situations and interpersonal conflicts.
+As the game is played, each player controls a character, and contributes to the shared story by saying what their character thinks, feels and does.
+Together with the Storyteller, the players create an improvisational back-and-forth as they lead their characters into dangerous situations and interpersonal conflicts.

-At key moments though, the players themselves won't be able to simply declare the effects of their character's actions, and must look to the Storyteller (or GM) to find out "what happens next?".
+At key moments though, the players themselves won't be able to simply declare the results of their character's actions, and must look to the Storyteller to find out "what happens next?".
 This happens at any point that a character is **attempting** to do something where there's a chance of failure.
+It can also happen spontaneously with the Storyteller springing a trap or adding a new twist to the story.

 # Core Resolution Mechanic: Character Stats